Reutte: History

 This demand was polarizing and was received with enthusiasm on one hand and hate speech on the other.
 The resolutions of the meeting were that they wanted to join Bavaria and that of Hermann Stern required district committee should be elected from 35 members.
 Until the election is carried out, an initially provisional district committee elected on the same day should be in charge of the administration.
 Hermann Stern became chairman of this provisional district committee.
 The motto of this district committee was: “It will be the task of the district committee to ensure that the right of self-determination and free self-government that the people have been granted after hard fighting and deprivation is actually exercised, not only in the state, but also in the district and in the church, is bestowed”.

 As the process progressed, the final district committee was elected on December 16, 1918, in which three members of the Reutte community were represented.
 With a turnout of 75%, Dr. Hermann Stern was elected as one of the three community representatives.

 During the period when Austria belonged to Germany (1938 – 1945) there was an outpost of Dachau concentration camp near Reutte, called “Plansee Breitenwald”.
 In April 1945, American troops of the 44th Infantry Division reached Reutte.
 The American soldiers had been told to expect heavy attacks but in fact there was no special resistance by Axis forces at all.
 Reutte was the place where German engineers from Peenemünde surrendered to the United States Army on 3 May 1945, among them Wernher von Braun; all of them were later sent to Fort Bliss in the United States in order to work on the manufacturing of ballistic missiles and rockets, the most famous of which was the Saturn V in the sixties.

 As Reutte is connected with other major parts of the Tyrol only by the Fern Pass, international transport and economic connections to the EU, especially to Germany, are becoming increasingly important.

 In 2003, a fragment of the Neuschwanstein meteorite was found near Reutte.

+On May 4.
+2024, Reutte was promoted to a town.